Sego Lily Gardens / Water Wise Landscapes

 The average rainfall in Utah is approximately 13-inches per year in comparison to over 30-inches on the east coast.
 Since we live in a desert state, we each have to be very conscientious about how much water we use inside and outside of our homes.
 The good news is that conservation does not mean settling for landscape without color.
 Xeriscaping can be very colorful and beautiful while using water wisely as you can see here at Sego Lily Gardens.

 By Planning and Designing your Landscape, Improving the Soil, Selecting Proper Plants, Designing Practical Turf Areas, Irrigating Efficiently, Using Mulch and Maintaining your Landscape routinely you can have a Healthy and Pleasing Landscape.
 Please enjoy your visit to Sego Lily Gardens!

 Location and Hours

 To learn more about ways to be water wise in your landscape, please come visit us at 1472 East Sego Lily Drive (10200 South).
 The garden is open Monday through Saturdays from 8:00 a.m. to 8:00 p.m., April 15 - September 30.
 This ensures that staff can be present to assist visitors and maintain the pristine quality of Sego Lily Gardens.
-Next year the Garden Fair will be on Saturday, May 7th from 9:00 a.m. to noon.
+The next Garden Fair will be on Saturday, September 17th from 9:00 a.m. to noon.
 For more information, email email@example.com or call 801-568-6087.